 I am the assistant head at Talbot Specialist School, which is a secondary specialist school for cognition and learning difficulties, and I’m also head of the teaching school.
-We had some prior knowledge of Clicker, having had Clicker 5 in the past, but decided to look into the latest version.
+We had some prior knowledge of Clicker, having owned a previous version in the past, but decided to look into the latest version.

 We arranged a staff meeting where we had a consultant from Crick Software come along to do some training with us and demonstrate the latest features.
 Afterwards I said, “right, let’s buy it,” because it’s obviously so much easier and quicker to create grids, there are so many more online resources – and now all the staff members use it within their classroom practice.